Kashif-Asghar60/Workplace-Administration-as-Showcase/README.md

 # Workplace-Administration-as-Showcase

-**Role**
+## Introduction

-I was the App developer who developed the app for IOS ,Android and Web Project goal
+I am the developer who created a workplace administration app for IOS, Android, and web.
+My client wanted an app where they could add jobs/projects, assign and schedule their staff.
+The app is role-based and has different features for the admin and employees.

-My client wanted a administration app where he can add jobs/projects and assigns , schedule  his staff.
+## Key Features
-Some of the main highlights of the app are:
+- Role-based access with different features for admin and employee.
-The app is role-based and have different features for admin and employee.
+- Admin assigns schedule to specific staff for specific projects
-Admin assigns schedule to specific staff for specific projects Employee adds timesheet according to the assigned schedule.
+- Employee adds timesheet according to the assigned schedule.
-All users can chat one to one or can have a group chat.
+- All users can chat one to one or can have a group chat.
-Every user can set up his own profile.
+- Every user can set up his own profile.

-The app is available on IOS , Android and Web
+The app will be available on IOS , Android and Web

 Here are some initials that my client gave me
 Template 1 | Template  2 | Template 3
 --- | --- | ---
 ![image mock-up](https://user-images.githubusercontent.com/103773636/214932656-eeb248be-36b4-403d-aaaf-24cdeb0054bb.png) | ![image mock-up](https://user-images.githubusercontent.com/103773636/214932857-3281e1c5-980d-4c00-b5a7-64353fc9d267.png) | ![image mock-up ](https://user-images.githubusercontent.com/103773636/214932909-b82e8faa-3b70-484b-8ff3-0b1b169941d8.png)

 **Solution**
 After discussing the requirements with clients , i developed the app and now client is very satisfied with the results.